Jallah/EasyProt/README.md

 ```
 The ``RuntimeManager``-ctor is overloaded so you can pass your own ``IProtClient`` and ``IProtServer`` implemenation.
 Otherwise the default ones will be used (EasyProt/src/EasyProt.Runtime/Runtime.fs).

 You can find this samples in EasyProt/tests/EasyProt.ConsoleTest/Program.fs (Client) and  EasyProt/tests/EasyProt.TestServer/Program.fs (Server).
-Following you will see a screenshot of the including test client (left side) and a test server (right side):
+Following you will see a screenshot of the including test client (left side) and test server (right side):

 ![alt tag](https://github.com/Jallah/EasyProt/blob/master/docs/files/img/ClientServer.jpg)